TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 # Developer documentation

-- Fork this repository.
+1. Fork this repository.
-- Clone your fork.
+2. Clone your fork.
-- Add this repo as upstream with
+3. Add this repo as upstream with the following command:

 ```bash
 git remote add upstream https://github.com/TNO-Tulipa/TulipaBulb.jl